biadelmiro/UDACITY_intro_to_javascript_course/data_types_and_variables/README.md

 ## Data Types and Variables
 ### Introduction to Data Types
-- Data is everywhere.
-- It’s the grade you made on your first math test.
-- It’s the conversation you have with a loved one.
+- Data is everywhere; it’s the grade you made on your first math test and the conversation you have with a loved one.
-- It’s the decision you made to sit down and watch this video.
 - All of these things can be represented as data.
 - Data’s important because it helps us understand the world, recognize trends, make educated guesses and inform our future decisions.
 - This is no different in programming.